Ani Batikian: Career

 Ani was also a Violin Lecturer at the Royal Scottish Academy of Music and Drama from 2007 to 2012.

 She has recorded a CD, entitled “My Favourite Encores”.
 The CD includes Armenian and virtuoso violin music.

+In 2017, her concert in Cadogan Hall, London with the London Phoenix Orchestra included the world première of a piece by Roland Roberts, Batikian's composer husband.
+The event was organised by the Tekeyan Cultural Association of London.

 Awards and prizes

 Batikian has won many prizes including: